Classification of Substances

 The solute dissolved in water gives the name of the solution

 crystals/solid in water.
-Sodium chloride exists in aqueous state after dissolving.
+Sodium chloride exists in an aqueous state after dissolving.

 Sodium chloride + Water -> Sodium chloride solution